agi-merge/waggle-dance/docs/agent-protocol-implementation-notes.md

   - is there even a way around this?

-- There is no way to create an agent, despite it being in the API route.
+- I found it weird that there is no way to create an agent, despite it being in the API route.

 - Artifact is a poor abstraction, or at least needs to have a content-type

 - Some kind of scoping or containerization may be beneficial.
 Again, `additional_input` would be the only way.

 - The "any"/"object" typings feel bad.
-Why not formalize a schema, or return strings?
+Why not formalize/allow configuring a schema, or return strings?

 # Suggestions